alireza787b/Python-Gaze-Face-Tracker/README.md

 - **Data Logging**: Records tracking data to CSV files, including timestamps, eye positions, and optional facial landmark data. *Note: Enabling logging of all 468 facial landmarks can result in large log files.*
 - **Socket Communication**: Supports transmitting only iris tracking data via UDP sockets for integration with other systems or applications.
 - **Blink Detection**: Monitors and records blink frequency, enhancing eye movement analysis.
+- **Real-Time Head Pose Estimation**: Accurately estimates the roll, pitch, and yaw of the user's head in real-time.
+- **Filtering and Smoothing**: Implements filtering and smoothing algorithms to ensure stable and accurate head orientation readings.

 ---

 ## Requirements